uier/regex-tutorial/slides.md

 # Trap Card ACTIVATED!

 1. Juinor students (ID begins with '408')
-2. College of techonology and Engineering
+2. College of Techonology and Engineering
   (ID ends with 'H' or 'h')

 <br><br><br>